What is Network Virtualization?

 Frequently Asked Questions about Network Virtualization

-Is network virtualization cost-effective?
+Is network virtualization only for large enterprises?

 Automate your enterprise telecom management with Lightyear today